jermspeaks/coral-reef-game/README.md

 They are a delicate ecosystem that must be preserved as they bring wonder and excitement.
 They are also habitat to species that make up our interconnected food chain.

-This board game is to help kids understand what impacts coral reefs and they can do about it.
+This cooperative board game is to help kids understand what impacts coral reefs and they can do about it.

 > "This much is certain: We have the power to damage the sea, but no sure way to heal the harm."